whoward/docs/markdown/reference/test-configuration.md

 The links generated in [login required links to jobs](#login-links) can be made in a way that doesn't require anonymous viewers to login and use your credentials.
 This mechanism is based in authentication tokens.

-Auth tokens are generated on per job basis and give the receiver access using an [hmac-based algorithm](http://en.wikipedia.org/wiki/HMAC).
-You can also find [hmac implementations for the different programming languages](http://en.wikipedia.org/wiki/HMAC#External_links).
+Auth tokens are generated on a per-job basis and give the receiver access using an [hmac-based algorithm](http://en.wikipedia.org/wiki/HMAC).
+You can also find [hmac implementations for different programming languages](http://en.wikipedia.org/wiki/HMAC#External_links).

 The digest algorithm to use is **MD5**.
 The message and key used to generate the token should be the following: